-- Class I Residential: Strengthening sales prices across all housing types and location only continued to advance despite all market interruptions caused by government response to the COVID-19 crisis. - Class II Commercial: Overall depression of property values across office, retail, hotel, and restaurant/tavern property types due to restrictions on congregation and use of public and semi-public spaces. - O Class II Commercial: Overall appreciation of property values across the apartment, big box retail, drive-thru/take out properties. - O Class II Industrial: minimal impact on market trend analysis due to COVID. - Enrollment will be consistent with current and immediate historical trends (including movement of students from building to building and grade to grade) and that there will not be any significant enrollment increases during the forecasted period.
-Further, the composition of our enrollment (regular, special, etc.) will maintain its consistency throughout the forecasted period. - There will not be any additional exemptions, abatements, incentive districts, etc. associated with any parcels located within the district boundaries that will have an adverse impact on the district. - Key employers representing approximately \$459M of Class II business real property value will continue to provide \$23.8M of property per annum of taxes during the forecasted period and not be negatively impacted by changes to the economy.
+- Class I Residential: Strengthening sales prices across all housing types and location only continued to advance despite all market interruptions caused by government response to the COVID-19 crisis. - Class II Commercial: Overall depression of property values across office, retail, hotel, and restaurant/tavern property types due to restrictions on congregation and use of public and semi-public spaces. - o Class II Commercial: Overall appreciation of property values across the apartment, big box retail, drive-thru/take out properties. - o Class II Industrial: We have seen a significant number of property valuation reduction requests, primarily in the office and retail sections, due to the increase in online purchasing of household items and the remote work option still being offered by businesses, both of which are an outgrowth of the COVID-19 pandemic.
+More commentary follows regarding the potential financial implications later in the forecast presentation.

+- Enrollment will be consistent with current and immediate historical trends (including movement of students from building to building and grade to grade) and that there will not be any significant enrollment increases during the forecasted period.
+Further, the composition of our enrollment (regular, special, etc.) will maintain its consistency throughout the forecasted period. - There will not be any additional exemptions, abatements, incentive districts, etc. associated with any parcels located within the district boundaries that will have an adverse impact on the district. - Key employers representing approximately \$441M of Class II business real property value will continue to provide \$22.9M of property per annum of taxes during the forecasted period and not be negatively impacted by changes to the economy.